Safeguarding In Care Homes – Your Quick 2023 Guide

 A DBS check is a process that helps employers make safer recruitment decisions by providing information about an individual’s criminal history, including convictions, cautions, reprimands, and warnings.

 In the context of care homes, a DBS check is a requirement for all staff who work with vulnerable adults.
 This includes care workers, nurses, support staff, and volunteers.
-At Aaron’s Department, we make obtaining DBS Checks for your staff a quick and easy process.
+At Aaron’s Department, we understand the importance of safeguarding in care homes, and we make obtaining DBS Checks for your staff a quick and easy process, meaning they can get into work faster, and you can feel secure knowing your residents will be safe.

 Benefits Of A DBS Check for Safeguarding in Care Homes